Bachelor of Science

 What You'll Learn

-- Master fundamental chemical concepts and some advanced principles across the broad spectrum of chemistry disciplines.
+- Master fundamental chemical concepts and have knowledge of advanced chemical principles across a broad spectrum of chemistry disciplines

-- Effectively communicate chemistry-related concepts and experimental results and conclusions through written, visual, and verbal formats to scientists and non-scientists.
+- Effectively communicate chemistry-related concepts and experimental results and conclusions in written, visual, and oral formats to scientists and non-scientists

-- Engage in practices informed by social responsibility across the spectrum of differences.
+- Develop leadership skills, a global perspective on chemistry issues, and engage in practices informed by social responsibility across the spectrum of differences

 Plan of Study